READ THIS

 Oversight and a kill switch

-The council gets real visibility into spending and carrier dealings, publishes regular disclosures, and can trigger a community vote to shut the mint off entirely.
+The Council receives quarterly financial and operational disclosures.
+It can demand additional information, publish dissent, and trigger a community vote to reduce, pause, or halt the mint at any time.
 Nova's two seats cannot trigger that vote, and cannot block it either.

 This is more transparency than most public companies give shareholders.